b13kjack/JavaScript-Combiner-and-Beautifier/README.md

 # About [JavaScript Combiner and Beautifier](https://github.com/b13kjack/JavaScript-Combiner-and-Beautifier)

-Simple python script that combines and beautifies js chunks or multiple scripts into one file.
+Simple python script that combines and beautifies js chunks (from compiled react web apps etc.) or multiple scripts into one file.

 # Install